NickShaxson/book/capital-and-wealth-estimates.md

 Alstadsaeter, Johannesen, & Zucman \(2018\) then proceed to show implications of offshore wealth for distribution of wealth for ten countries, but we do not discuss these here in detail because they are not sufficiently relevant to our main objective of illicit financial flows.

 We consider the methodologies and estimates of Zucman \(2013\) and Alstadsaeter, Johannesen, & Zucman \(2018\) as the most reliable estimates of offshore wealth available, in terms of the country breakdown in particular.

-Still, these research papers naturally have their limitations.
+I Still, these research papers naturally have their limitations.
 Both of these inevitably focus exclusively on financial wealth and their estimates are thus underestimates because they ignore non-financial wealth such as real estate, gold, works of art etc. Also, Alstadsaeter, Johannesen, & Zucman \(2018\) present main results for 2007 and argue that the more recent period is contaminated by the use of shell companies.
 So there is obviously a scope for detailing the development in recent years, which might be important, as they acknowledge, for example in the case of China.

 ### Results